kimblim/kimblim/README.md

 Every now and then I give talks at conferences or events, mostly centered around accessibility and/or frontend development.

 ## Find me elsewhere
-I spend quite a bit of time on twitter, either on my personal (and Danish) profile, [@therealkimblim](https://twitter.com/therealkimblim), or on my "developer" account, [@overflowhidden](https://twitter.com/overflowhidden), where I ramble about accessibility, web standards and other stuff that relates to web development.
+~I spend quite a bit of time on twitter, either on my personal (and Danish) profile, [@therealkimblim](https://twitter.com/therealkimblim), or on my "developer" account, [@overflowhidden](https://twitter.com/overflowhidden), where I ramble about accessibility, web standards and other stuff that relates to web development.~

+Like a lot of people I've moved over to Mastodon, where you can find me at [@therealkimblim](https://mastodon.coffee/@therealkimblim).